 - CSS or Cascading Style Sheets is also used for the designing of websites as well as in the development of apps created for use on browsers.

 - SQL or Structured Query Language is used for handling large amounts of data.
-It’s used for creating systems to access and manage databases.
-It is usually used along with other programming languages such as PHP.
+Programmers use SQL for system creation and to access and manage databases.
+We generally use SQL along with other programming languages such as PHP.

 - Java is one of the most popular languages used for developing applications for the Android operating system.

 - Python is a programming language known for its highly readable code.
-Many regard it as the most accessible programming language to get started with.
+Many think that Python is the most accessible programming language for programmers with little experience.

 - C# is a programming language developed by Microsoft and is mainly used to build business software.